-Artisan Partners Asset Management, as Artisan Partners Holdings' general partner, has the exclusive entitled to one vote for each share held of record on all matters submitted to a vote of stockholders.
+The holders of our Class A common stock, Class C common stock and convertible preferred stock are entitled to one vote for each share held of record on all matters submitted to a vote of stockholders.
 Initially, the holders of our Class B common stock are entitled to five votes for each share held of record on all matters submitted to a vote of stockholders.
 Our employees to whom we have granted equity have entered into a stockholders agreement pursuant to which such employees granted an irrevocable voting proxy with respect to all shares of Class B common stock and Class A common stock they have acquired from us and may acquire from us in the future to a stockholders committee.
 See "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization-Stockholders Agreement".